RayeesMir/HopeResearch/README.md

 * Run "npm start" and server will start on port 3000
 * You can change database name and data source in config file.

+### If there Are Issuse Check config file for database connection

 ### EndPoints
   *   /events/{repoid}/{event}